story-apps/starc/README.md

 - Tamil (ta)
 - Telugu (te)

-If you wish to add another language, please consult our [Wiki page on how to do it yourself](https://github.com/story-apps/starc/wiki/How-to-add-the-translation-of-Story-Architect-to-your-native-language-or-improve-the-existing-version?).
+If you wish to add another translation for the application interface, please consult our [Wiki page on how to do it yourself](https://github.com/story-apps/starc/wiki/How-to-add-the-translation-of-Story-Architect-to-your-native-language-or-improve-the-existing-version?).

 ## Features